kaosat-dev/Pollapli/docs/html/_sources/rest_api_environments.txt

 Environments
 =====================================

-Environments are the base elements of Doboz_web.
+Environments are the base elements of pollapli.

 ========================
 General Environment manipulation